 Always take time to edit your work, consult your style guides for punctuation, and double check your spelling.

-Remember: quality writing builds trust!
+Remember: Quality writing builds trust!

-#7: Keep it Casual (But Informative)
+#7: Keep Your Writing Casual (But Informative)

 Ensuring quality writing and good grammar doesn’t mean you have to write your copy like an encyclopedia entry.
 You’re offering advice and insights from a personal perspective—your copy should reflect that.